 - General Data Protection Regulation.

 - Information Security.

 - Equality and Diversity.

 - Manual handling.

 - Freedom of Information.

 - Protect against Terrorism.

 - Core health, safety and wellbeing.

 - Display screen equipment awareness.

 - Fire safety awareness.

 - Regulation of Investigatory Powers.

+- Fraud Awareness

 - 9.3.
 The Chief Internal Auditor is the Council's representative on the Scottish Local Authorities Chief Internal Auditors Group (SLACIAG).
-The Group held four virtual meetings to discuss current audit issues and to share best practice during 2021/22.
+The Group held four virtual meetings to discuss current audit issues and to share best practice during 2022/23.
 All of these meetings were attended by the Chief Internal Auditor.
+There are two SLACIAG sub-groups for IT Audit and Fraud, the Chief Internal Auditor has attended the sub-group for IT Audit throughout the year and the Internal Auditor who leads on fraud has attended the sub-group meetings for fraud and investigation.

-The internal auditor who leads on fraud has attended the SLACIAG subgroup meetings for fraud. - 9.4.
-In accordance with the Council's Employee Review and Development Scheme, reviews took place for all Internal Audit staff during July 2021.
+- 9.4.
+In accordance with the Council's Employee Review and Development Scheme, reviews took place for all Internal Audit staff during July and August 2022.